Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 The first step to getting invited to apply in a STEM-specific draw is to get in the Express Entry pool.

-The reason why we’re emphasizing that you need to first be eligible for Express Entry in order to receive an invitation under a STEM-specific draw, is to make it clear that just because you have six months of work experience in a STEM occupation doesn’t make you eligible for Express Entry.
+The reason we’re emphasizing that you need to first be eligible for Express Entry to receive an invitation under a STEM-specific draw is to make it clear that just because you have six months of work experience in a STEM occupation doesn’t make you eligible for Express Entry.
 You need to meet the work experience requirements for at least one of the programs first.
 If you have one year of work experience in an eligible STEM occupation, and you meet the other requirements of the CEC or the FSW, then you may be invited in a STEM-specific draw.

 Answers to some frequently asked questions about STEM-Specific draws.